stefanazzz/Geophys3.4/Resistivity/1D/README.md

+# 1D resistivity inversion
+- stand alone code "schlum_example.ipynb" based on pygimli
+- general electrode geometry ABMN (P1 P2 C1 C2), only requirement is AM <-> BN symmetry

-How to produce a soli resistivity model:
+How to produce a soil resistivity model:

-1) Write dfata in file
+1) Write data in file

 put all your data in a csv file (save from excel microsoft format csv and Unicode UTF-8.
 The format of the file shold be comma separated values with 6 columns like this: